ondrej-vana/sql-projects/README.md

 		FROM cleaned_data
 	) AS duplicates
 -- Step 3: Filtering out the duplicates.
+-- Note that a subquery had to be used in order to allow for filtering -- the results of a window function in the WHERE clause.
+-- This could be solved without a subquery using the QUALIFY clause in some engines -- (unavailable in PostgreSQL).
 	WHERE duplicate_rank = 1
 ),
 -- Step 4: Flagging data quality.